A (former) Montrealer in the White House: Kamala Harris becomes vice president

 Harris was a student in the class of '81 after attending FACE school in Montreal's downtown for one year.

+"I think it’s a very encouraging moment for humanity," said Trevor Williams, a former classmate of Harris.

+"A woman of power, empowering women of colour ... she's changing the times."

-Westmount High and the English Montreal School Board say they're inviting Vice President Harris to visit the students.
+EMSB Chair Joe Ortona said the board will be formally inviting Vice President Harris to visit the students.

 Following the November election, Quebec politicians were quick to express their excitement when it was revealed the U.S. would be co-governed by a former Montrealer.